BalajiKummari/IPFS-Infura-Ropstein/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Step1

-In the project directory, you can run:
+-> Clone or download this project and extract it
+-> Open terminal in the same directory

+### `yarn install`

+installs all the dependencies for the project

 ### `yarn start`